lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 }
 ```

 The above algorithm calculates the estimated size of the representation that will be created based on the input factorization tree.
-Note, that this algorithm assumes that the averages are already calculated before the call and are ready to be used.
-This is common in other databases functionality too where some properties are calculated offline in order to be used during runtime (i.e. value histograms, unique values, selectivity, etc.).
+The algorithm assumes that the averages are already calculated and are ready to be used.
+This is common in the databases-world where some properties are calculated off-line in order to be used during runtime (value histograms, unique values, selectivity, etc.).

-The complexity of the algorithm is quadratic to the number of attributes in the factorization tree, **O(N^2)** since we traverse each attribute exactly once and for each attribute we call the *min_average()* function which also has linear complexity, more precisely longest root-to-leaf path (we visit each attribute's ancestor in the f-tree).
+The complexity of the algorithm is quadratic to the number of attributes in the factorization tree, **O(N^2)** since we visit each attribute exactly once and for each attribute we call the *min_average()* function which has linear complexity, or more precisely its complexity depends on the longest root-to-leaf path (we visit each attribute's ancestor in the f-tree).

 For the sake of completion I provide below pseudocode for the *min_averages()* function.